cpwc/one-autotester/README.md

 # one-autotester
 One autotester for all your AutoTester needs.

+This program was inspired by CS3202 lecturer's perl script to automatically execute all test cases for AutoTester.
+Written to help my group to run bulk/selected test cases with ease without messing with batch or Powershell files.
+Feel free to fork and issue pull requests to further improve this script.

+Do keep the LICENSE :)

 # Getting Started

 Let's get started to make running AutoTester on multiple files or test cases an ease.